bikehopper/bikehopper-ui/CONVENTIONS.md

   (export multiple functions or constants), initial lowercase letter if they export a single function

+## TypeScript

+- Use it for new or substantially rewritten code

 ## Styling

-- For new code, use Tailwind CSS
+- For new code, use [Tailwind CSS](https://tailwindcss.com/docs)
-- Lots of existing code uses BEM style classes and ComponentName.css files.
+- Lots of existing code uses BEM-style classes and ComponentName.css files.
-  Gradually migrating off this
+  You may continue using this convention when making small changes to such components.
+Alternatively, it's good to incrementally migrate away from this
+- Avoid violating the conventions of the BEM-style classes by, for example, having ComponentA.css contain a rule that references a `.ComponentB_foo` class

 ## State